Hoax: Definition

 It is possible to perpetrate a hoax by making only true statements using unfamiliar wording or context, such as in the Dihydrogen monoxide hoax.
 Political hoaxes are sometimes motivated by the desire to ridicule or besmirch opposing politicians or political institutions, often before elections.

 A hoax differs from a magic trick or from fiction (books, film, theatre, radio, television, etc.) in that the audience is unaware of being deceived, whereas in watching a magician perform an illusion the audience expects to be tricked.

 A hoax is often intended as a practical joke or to cause embarrassment, or to provoke social or political change by raising people's awareness of something.
 It can also emerge from a marketing or advertising purpose.
 For example, to market a romantic comedy film, a director staged a phony "incident" during a supposed wedding, which showed a bride and preacher getting knocked into a pool by a clumsy fall from a best man.
 A resulting video clip of Chloe and Keith's Wedding was uploaded to YouTube and was viewed by over 30 million people and the couple was interviewed by numerous talk shows.
 Viewers were deluded into thinking that it was an authentic clip of a real accident at a real wedding; but a story in USA Today in 2009 revealed it was a hoax.

 Governments sometimes spread false information to facilitate their objectives, such as going to war.
 These often come under the heading of black propaganda.
 There is often a mixture of outright hoax and suppression and management of information to give the desired impression.
-In wartime and times of international tension rumors abound, some of which may be deliberate hoaxes.
+In wartime and times of international tension rumours abound, some of which may be deliberate hoaxes.